mcanet/knitic-2D-yarn-rendering/README.md

 ========================

 Simple 2D yarn visualization rendering.
 The tool can import images and export as yarn visualizations.
-This project is part of knitic project.http://knitic.com
+This project is part of the research on the knitic project(open hardware knitting machine):http://knitic.com

 The code is made using Processing 2.